 There are plenty of tools available to find hardware specifications on Linux systems.
-Here, I have listed four most commonly used tools to get almost all hardware (and software) details of a Linux system.
+Here, I have listed a few most commonly used tools to get almost all hardware (and software) details of a Linux system.
 Good thing is these tools comes pre-installed by default on some Linux distributions.
 I tested these tools on Ubuntu 18.04 LTS desktop, however they should work on other Linux distros as well.

 Lshw (Hardware Lister) is a simple, yet full-featured utility that provides detailed information on the hardware configuration of a Linux system.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed etc. Information can be output in plain text, XML or HTML.